nicholaszein/new-community-guidelines/.github/CONTRIBUTING.md

   Explain what happened, when it happened, and what part of Elementor is affected.
 Include any error messages, behavior patterns, and relevant context.
 Screenshots and screen recordings are especially helpful.

 - **List all steps to reproduce the issue**
   Reproduction steps are essential for verifying and fixing bugs.
-Provide a step-by-step list of what you did, ideally on a clean WordPress install.
+Provide a step-by-step list of what you did, so we can reproduce it - ideally on a clean WordPress install.
 If we cannot reproduce the issue, we cannot resolve it.

 - **Explain what you expected to happen**
   Make clear what the correct or intended behavior should be.
 This helps us understand if the issue is due to a bug, a misunderstanding, or a missing feature.

-**As a gentle reminder, submissions that do not meet these guidelines may be closed without further action.
+**As a gentle reminder, issues that do not meet these guidelines may be closed without further action.
 These standards ensure that our team and community contributors can manage reports effectively and focus on actionable feedback.**

 ## How to Request a Feature